 The Lincoln Electric Company, a worldwide manufacturer of industrial and consumer welders and equipment, was faced with several common problems manufacturers experience in today’s competitive global marketplace.
-They needed to update the look of their welding equipment and maintain consistent branding across all product lines, while at the same time, reducing manufacturing costs in order to remain competitive and increase market share.
+It needed to update the look of its welding equipment and maintain consistent branding across all product lines, while at the same time, reducing manufacturing costs in order to remain competitive and increase market share.

-Solution: Durability Found in Polycarbonate
+Durability Found in Polycarbonate

-The challenge was to find a material that could withstand the harsh welding environment and at the same time, deliver cost savings to Lincoln Electric.
-The answer… polycarbonate!
-Our design engineers worked with Lincoln Electric to choose the correct gauge and finish of polycarbonate material that would be functional yet convey the corporate brand across Lincoln’s entire line of welding equipment for both the consumer and industrial markets.
+The challenge was to find a material that could not only withstand the harsh welding environment but deliver cost savings to Lincoln Electric.
+The answer?
+Polycarbonate!
+Our design engineers worked with Lincoln Electric to choose the correct gauge and finish of polycarbonate material that would be functional yet convey the corporate brand across Lincoln Electric’s entire line of welding equipment for both the consumer and industrial markets.

-Result: Production Costs Reduced by 30 Percent
+Production Costs Reduced by 30 Percent

-The switch to polycarbonate enabled Lincoln Electric to reduce production costs on the graphics for their welders by 30 percent.
-By using the more versatile material in place of metal, VMS not only reduced Lincoln’s overall costs for the overlay but also added design options to the nameplate, including the use of transparent inks to create clear windows for LCD displays.
-A wider variety of finishes, ink and color choices were now available to showcase their new corporate image on their equipment, help improve the look of the product and preserve the company’s corporate branding across their wide range of products.
+The switch to polycarbonate enabled Lincoln Electric to reduce production costs on the graphics for its welders by 30 percent.
+By using the more versatile material in place of metal, VMS not only reduced Lincoln Electric’s overall costs for the overlay but also added design options to the nameplate, including the use of transparent inks to create clear windows for LCD displays.
+A wider variety of finishes, ink and color choices were now available to showcase Lincoln Electric’s new corporate image on its equipment, improving the look of the product and preserving the company’s corporate branding across its wide range of products.